 If you can identify which operation is the culprit, you may want to suspend that operation.

-In Windows, this involves opening up the task manager (CTRL+ALT+DEL) and looking for suspicious operations.
-In particular, look for operations that appear to be doing a lot of writing to the system.
+In Windows, this involves opening up the Task Manager and looking for suspicious operations.
+In particular, look for operations that appear to be doing a lot of writing to the disk.

 You can suspend operations from there.
 It’s better to suspend the operation instead of killing it, as this allows you to investigate the process in more detail to see what it’s actually up to.
 That way you can better determine whether you have ransomware on your hands.